 In more severe cases, individuals may experience chest pain, rapid heartbeat, and restless leg syndrome.
 It’s important to note that these symptoms can be indicative of other health issues as well, so proper diagnosis is crucial.

 To boost iron levels and prevent deficiency, it’s recommended to consume iron-rich foods.
 There are two types of dietary iron: heme iron, which is found in animal sources such as red meat, poultry, and fish, and non-heme iron, which is found in plant-based sources such as beans, lentils, spinach, and fortified cereals.
 Heme iron is generally more easily absorbed by the body.

-Combining iron-rich foods with vitamin C-rich foods can enhance iron absorption.
-Examples of vitamin C-rich foods include citrus fruits, berries, tomatoes, and bell peppers.
-On the other hand, certain foods and substances can inhibit iron absorption, such as calcium-rich foods, tea, coffee, and high-fiber foods.
-It’s best to consume these inhibitory substances separately from iron-rich meals.
+Boosting iron absorption can be achieved by pairing iron-rich foods with those high in vitamin C. Foods like citrus fruits, berries, tomatoes, and bell peppers are excellent sources of vitamin C. Conversely, some foods and substances hinder iron absorption, including calcium-rich foods, tea, coffee, and high-fiber foods.
+To optimize iron absorption, it’s advisable to consume these inhibitory substances separately from iron-rich meals.

 It’s important to note that iron deficiency can have various underlying causes, such as inadequate dietary intake, poor absorption, or increased iron requirements due to factors like pregnancy or heavy menstrual bleeding.
 Identifying and addressing the root cause is essential for long-term management.

 If you suspect you may have iron deficiency, it is advisable to consult a healthcare professional for proper diagnosis and guidance.
 They can perform a blood test to measure your iron levels and determine the best course of action.
 In some cases, iron supplements may be recommended to help restore iron levels more rapidly.

 You should take an iron deficiency test if you have any of the symptoms mentioned above or after consulting your healthcare provider.